 - Be flexible — Congressional staff schedules are busy, so take whatever time is offered – morning or afternoon – so long as the time does not conflict with your other appointments.
-An ideal window of time to schedule is between 10:00 am – 4:00 pm.
+An ideal window of time to schedule is between 10:00 am – 4:00 pm ET.

-- When you have confirmed your Hill appointments, please record them with your Hill Day registration.
+- When you have confirmed your Hill appointments, please record them with your State Captain.
 This is important so National Council staff can help with critical preparation and follow-up.

 Need help with your appointments?
 Email Michael Petruzzelli at MichaelP@thenationalcouncil.org or call him at 202.684.7457 ext.
 267.